kora-projects/kora-docs/mkdocs/docs/en/examples/hello-world.md

 ## Json Controller

-In normal life we still return in `Json` format more often, for this we will add a `JsonModule` module:
+In normal life we want to return `Json` format more often, for this we will add a `JsonModule` module:

 === ":fontawesome-brands-java: `Java`"